livkx/cadmus/README.md

 #### Donate
-Various people have asked me how they can donate to this project.
+ORIGINAL AUTHOR IS NO LONGER UPDATING THIS PROJECT - CONSIDER BEFORE USING THE BELOW Various people have asked me how they can donate to this project.
 As a consequence, I've created a [Patreon](https://www.patreon.com/josh_richardson)